CarlosCuezva/dashboards-Grafana-Teslamate/README.md

 1. Sign in to Grafana
 2. Click in "Dashboards" option and select "Browse"
-3. Create a personal folder, e.g. "Teslamate-Extra"
+3. Create a personal folder, e.g. "Teslamate - Custom"
 4. Go to new folder
 5. Press the "Import" button
 6. Press the "Upload JSON file" button